 The old order was dead - and World War II made very certain it stayed dead - but food habits tend to be extremely conservative.
 Food service expectations in both home and restaurants continued to follow the post revolution Russian service and the established order of courses.
 In restaurants this works so well that even Asian restaurants here in North America have partially adopted it.
 The formal 14 course dinner is, however, pretty much a memory of the past.

-In the home tradition hasn't been working so well.
+In the home, tradition hasn't been working so well.
 Unlike restaurants, few private homes have a staff of hard working Guatemalan illegals working in the kitchen.
 This has resulted in sharply increased use of "convenience foods".
-Researchers have found these industrial concoctions, often of questionable nutritional value, are used not so much to reduce total preparation effort as to enable serving more dishes at meals with the same effort.
+Researchers have found these industrial concoctions, often of questionable nutritional value and safety, are used not so much to reduce total preparation effort as to enable serving more dishes at meals with the same effort.

 Researchers suggest a better plan, particularly in view of the current epidemic of waistline expansion, diabetes and other health problems.
 This would be to get used to serving fewer items at a meal and pretty much skip most of the traditional courses, and the industrial stuff.